Last Updated on March 6, 2021 by

 Beginning Of TaeKwonDo Training- The Black Belt

-Many students who start practice for TaeKwonDo have goals to achieve, as many black belts as they can.
+Many students who start practicing for TaeKwonDo have goals to achieve, as many black belts as they can.
 But it is a fact that most of them leave the training after getting their first black belt.
 It is mainly because of the time it takes to achieve the belts.
 It makes them move on with what they have achieved so far.

 Getting your 1st Dan is hard when compared to the 2nd Dan.
 Because of this, you will have a good feeling at the start while eventually realizing how hard it becomes to attain what you want.
 After 1st Dan, it will take two years for 2nd Dan, and three years for 3rd Dan; this is how it works.